 Early Admissions Program

-High school students who are able to take classes on Thomas More's campus may register in the Early Admissions Program.
+High school students who are able to take classes on Thomas More's campus may register in the Early Admissions Program (EAP).

 Thomas More College offers two faculty options for secondary schools that participate in Gemini.
-Typically, a member of the high school's faculty who meets the criteria set by the Southern Association of College's and Schools will teach the course, sometimes in an Honors or Advanced Placement format.
-Our faculty members must have a minimum of either a Masters Degree in the subject taught, or a Masters Degree with 18 graduate semester hours in the subject taught.
+Typically, a member of the high school's faculty who meets the criteria set by the Southern Association of Colleges and Schools will teach the course, sometimes in an Honors or Advanced Placement format.
+These faculty members must have a minimum of either a Masters Degree in the subject taught, or a Masters Degree in a related field with 18 graduate semester hours in the subject taught.